hashicorp/terraform-website/content/source/docs/cloud/api/plans.html.md

 `GET /runs/:id/plan/json-output`

 These endpoints generate a temporary authenticated URL to the location of the [JSON formatted execution plan](https://www.terraform.io/docs/internals/json-format.html#format-summary).
-When successful, this endpoint responds with a temporarily redirect that should be followed.
+When successful, this endpoint responds with a temporary redirect that should be followed.
 If using a client that can follow redirects, you can use this endpoint to save the `.json` file locally without needing to save the temporary URL.

 This temporary URL provided by the redirect has a life of **1 minute**, and should not be relied upon beyond the initial request.
 If you need repeat access, you should use this endpoint to generate a new URL each time.